Where to find the best afternoon tea with kids in London (2024)

 Jungle Book Afternoon Tea at Brown’s Hotel

-The Drawing Room at Brown’s Hotel was once a favourite destination for Queen Victoria who used to take her tea here.
-These days the elegant space is open to us regular folk although their afternoon tea is still very much fit for Royalty!
+Drink tea where Queen Victoria once did when you visit the Drawing Room at Brown’s Hotel.
+These days the elegant space is open to regular folk although the afternoon tea is still very much fit for Royalty.

-For children there’s the Jungle Book-inspired afternoon tea, which features a selection of ‘jungleicious’ finger sandwiches, a tropic shake, and some tigeriffic sweet treats.
+For children there’s the Jungle Book-inspired afternoon tea.
+Featuring a selection of ‘jungleicious’ finger sandwiches, a tropic shake, and some tigeriffic sweet treats, the menu will delight young taste buds.

-Guests can also purchase a limited edition version of the Jungle Book that was produced exclusively for Brown’s Hotel (£20).
+Guests can also purchase a limited edition version of the Jungle Book that was produced exclusively for Brown’s Hotel.

 Cost: £40 per child.
 Traditional afternoon tea for adults from £75 per person.